 MARX Knee Score

-MARX was developed in 2001 as a patient-reported outcome measure with the goal of finding a patient’s general level of activity.
-MARX focuses on four activity points: running, deceleration, cutting (changing directions while running), and pivoting.
-Patients are asked to indicate approximately how many times in the past 12 months they performed each of these activities while at their healthiest and most active state.
-The four knee functions are rated on a 5-point scale of frequency and scores are added up to a maximum of 16 points with a higher score indicating more frequent participation.
+Patients are asked to indicate approximately how many times in the past twelve months they performed each of these activities while at their healthiest and most active state.
+The four knee functions are rated on a 5-point scale of frequency and scores are added up to a maximum of sixteen points, with a higher score indicating more frequent participation.

-The MARX rating scale is different from most previous measures of activity because it’s not based on participation in specific sporting activities.
+The MARS is different from many other measures of activity because it is not based on participation in specific sporting activities.
 Instead, patients are asked about different components of physical function (e.g. running and pivoting) that are common to different sports.
 The goal of this instrument is to target the general activity level of the patient and not their most recent activity.

-The key strength of the MARX activity rating scale is that it may be self-administered and takes approximately one minute to complete.
-The measure also asks patients about issues that are specifically relevant to them, such as giving way, pain, locking of the knee, and ability to run.
-In addition, studies have shown that there’s a moderate correlation between the MARX and the Tegner Activity Scale (TAS) and the MARS outcome measure.
+The key strength of the Marx Activity Rating Scale is that it may be self-administered and takes approximately one minute to complete.
+This measure also asks patients about issues that are specifically relevant to them, such as giving-way, pain, locking of the knee and ability to run.
+In addition, studies have shown that there is a moderate correlation between Tegner Activity Scale (TAS) and the MARS outcome measure.

-There is a concern that the MARX rating scale does not adequately differentiate between patients that remain active in non-knee aggravating activities and those that give up sports entirely, creating a possible floor effect that requires investigation.
+There is a concern that the MARSrating scale does not adequately differentiate between patients who remain active in non-knee aggravating activities and those that give up sports entirely, creating a possible floor effect that requires investigation.

 The MARX PRO Measure does not require a license and is free to use.